pyOpenSci/software-peer-review/how-to/review-process.md

 ### ✔️ 3.
 Identify reviewers for the Python package

-There are more details in the [finding reviewers](finding-reviewers.md) page.
+There are more details on the [Finding Reviewers](finding-reviewers.md) page.
 In general:

 - Standard reviews should have at least two reviewers, one with Python and scientific domain expertise, and one with focus on package's usability, accessibility, and packaging infrastructure.
 - Packages eligible for the publication fast-track pathway may proceed with one reviewer.